Share-Based Compensation Plans

 |Share-Based Compensation Plans||

 We account for share-based awards in accordance with the authoritative guidance regarding share-based payments, which requires the compensation cost resulting from all share-based payment transactions be recognized in the financial statements.
 The amount of compensation cost is measured based on the grant-date fair value of the instrument issued and is recognized over the vesting period.
 Share-based compensation expense recognized for the three and six months ended July 30, 2016 was $4.6 million and $8.7 million, respectively.
 Share-based compensation expense recognized for the three and six months ended August 1, 2015 was $3.9 million and $8.4 million, respectively.

-The following table summarizes the activity of time-based and performance-based awards for the three months ended May 2, 2015:
+The following table summarizes the activity of time-based and performance-based awards for the six months ended July 30, 2016:

-On April 3, 2013, our Board of Directors approved a change in the form of award agreements to be issued for grants of deferred stock units (“DSUs”) to participants under our 2004 Long-Term Incentive Plan.
+On April 3, 2013, our Board of Directors approved a change in the form of award agreements to be issued for grants of deferred stock units (“DSUs”) to participants under the 2004 LTIP.
 As revised, the award agreements provide that dividend equivalents, if any, will be accrued during the vesting period for such DSU awards and paid out only upon vesting of the underlying DSUs.
 As such, grants of DSU awards on or after April 3, 2013 earn dividends throughout the vesting period which are subject to the same vesting terms as the underlying share award.
 Grants of DSUs generally vest over a period of three years.
 DSU awards granted prior to April 3, 2013 are entitled to receive non-forfeitable dividend equivalents, if any, when and if paid to shareholders of record at the payment date.
-Included in the non-vested time-based awards as of May 2, 2015 are 17,576 DSUs granted prior to April 3, 2013.
+Included in the non-vested time-based awards as of July 30, 2016 are 11,288 DSUs granted prior to April 3, 2013.

-The following table summarizes the activity of restricted stock for the three months ended May 2, 2015:
+The following table summarizes the activity of restricted stock for the six months ended July 30, 2016:

 Restricted stock awards receive non-forfeitable dividends, if any, when and if paid to shareholders of record at the payment date.

-The following table summarizes the activity of stock options for the three months ended May 2, 2015:
+The following table summarizes the activity of stock options for the six months ended July 30, 2016:

-The weighted-average grant date fair value of the 19,241 stock options granted during the three months ended May 2, 2015 was $17.24 per share.
-The following table summarizes the weighted-average assumptions used to fair value stock options at the date of grant using the Black-Scholes option pricing model for the three months ended May 2, 2015:
+The weighted-average grant date fair value of the 593,509 stock options granted during the six months ended July 30, 2016 was $5.18 per share.
+The following table summarizes the weighted-average assumptions used to fair value stock options at the date of grant using the Black-Scholes option pricing model for the six months ended July 30, 2016:

 The entire disclosure for compensation-related costs for equity-based compensation, which may include disclosure of policies, compensation plan details, allocation of equity compensation, incentive distributions, equity-based arrangements to obtain goods and services, deferred compensation arrangements, employee stock ownership plan details and employee stock purchase plan details.